xenit-eu/alfred-api/developer-documentation/developer.md

 400 Bad Request             | Generic client error.
 401 Unauthorized            | User must log in.
 403 Forbidden               | User not authorized to use this resource.
 404 Not Found               | Requested resource not found.
 Returned also for e.g. requesting a node with an incorrect id, as well as unhandled URI's.
+For security reasons, a 404 can aso be returned when the requester has insufficient permissions.
 405 Method Not Allowed      | A request method is not supported (e.g. PUT on an endpoint that only accepts GET).